Nickchapman3773/Uranium-Fever/README.md

 - **CHANGE** the `Fallout New Vegas file path` to `C:\Modding\Uranium Fever\Stock Game\Fallout New Vegas`.
 - **Enter** `C\Modding\Uranium Fever\mods\[NoDelete] Tale of Two Wastelands` into the `Tale of Two Wastelands Installation Path`.
 - Click `Install`.
-- When complete, close the Installer.
+- When complete, close the `Installer`.

 > [!caution]
 > The game **WILL NOT WORK** if you fail to change the Fallout New Vegas installation file path to reflect the New Vegas installation provided in the Stock Game folder.